guoyu07/microblog-11/README.md

 WordPress theme primarily designed for publishing short notifications.

-Currently at the “ Refactoring my old skin ” stage.
+Currently at the “ Refactoring my old skin ” stage but we're getting there.

 Known Issues